expo/expo/docs/pages/versions/unversioned/workflow/testing-with-jest.md

 That's it!
 Now we can start writing Jest tests!

-> **Note**: [react-native-testing-library](https://github.com/callstack/react-native-testing-library) is a library build on top of react-test-renderer that could be helpful in your workflow.
+> **Note**: [react-native-testing-library](https://github.com/callstack/react-native-testing-library) is a library built on top of react-test-renderer that could be helpful in your workflow, but we won't cover it in this guide.

 ## Unit Test